andi23rosca/napi-nim/README.md

 - [ ] In-depth explanation of the code-base.
 - [ ] Collaboration guide.
 - [ ] `napi-nim init` should include bundling and publishing an add-on out of the box.
 (Right now you have to figure it out yourself 😕)

+Credit to https://github.com/AjBreidenbach/napibindings which this project is heavily based on.
+I opted for a new repository instead of PR since it seems that the project is completely abandoned.